NHI will add to SA’s fiscal and healthcare woes

 The problems of socialised healthcare have been hidden by the rhetoric surrounding the NHI.
 When people can only get their healthcare services through the government, the pressure increases, inflating problems such as long waiting lines, and lack of quality in terms of service provision.
 The inevitable bureaucracy and inefficiency of government involvement, a hallmark of government projects in South Africa, will not resolve SA’s healthcare problems.

 Minister Mkhize’s goal might well be to align the level of quality of care in public hospitals to the one currently provided in the private sector, but the method he wishes to employ will only drive away skilled healthcare professionals and dissuade new doctors and nurses from working in South Africa.
 Instead, government should let those who can afford it, to pay for private healthcare, and focus on up-skilling and improving the quality of care provided in the public sector.

 Chris Hattingh is Deputy Director at the Free Market Foundation.
-He sits on the Foundation's Executive Committee and on the Health Policy Unit.
+He sits on the Foundation's Executive Committee and Health Policy Unit.
 He is a member of the advisory council of the Initiative for African Trade and Prosperity, as well as a Senior Fellow at African Liberty.

 Publish date: 15 January 2020